bosskabouter/volatalk/README.md

 ### Peer-to-Peer

-Once a peer found another peer, no other services are needed for their communication during the existence of their WebRTC session.
+Once a Peer found another Peer, no other services are needed for their communication during the existence of their WebRTC session.

 In order to find each other and establish these sessions, peers register on a [WebRTC signaling server](https://webrtc.org/).
 A reference implementation of such Peer Server is [PeerJS](https://peerjs.com/).
 It can be installed anywhere and they offer a public [default instance](https://0.peerjs.com/).